-- Skillshare/Masterclass – If this person loves learning and has a lot of different interests, a subscription to Skillshare or Masterclass may be better than getting them an individual course.
-They’ll have tons of options to choose from!
+- Skillshare/Masterclass/How To Academy- If this person loves learning and has a lot of different interests, a subscription to Skillshare, Masterclass or How To Academy may be better than getting them an individual course.
+They'll have tons of options to choose from!

 - Gym membership - If they already use the gym regularly, why not pay for their membership!

 - Climbing gym - Perhaps they have an interest in rock climbing and would actually go if they were gifted a membership.

 - Entertainment - Netflix, Amazon Prime or other streaming service.

 - Subscription box for beard or shaving supplies - He either shaves or doesn't, either way, he's got to take care of his face.